Ignorance has prevailed so long only because people do not want to find out the truth

-The heartbreaking and disgraceful abuse shown in Earthlings does not represent isolated instances; rather, it is the industry standard.
+The disgraceful abuse shown in Earthlings does not represent isolated instances; rather, it is the industry standard.
 Even meat that is labeled “kosher” and “free range” come from animals that for the most part were mistreated and oppressed.
-As Gene Baur, the co-founder of Farm Sanctuary, says – the only way you can know for sure if the animals were treated humanely is to go to the farm yourself.

 My path to becoming vegan

-When I saw Earthlings a few years ago, I was reminded of my original impulse to gravitate towards a vegan lifestyle as a sophomore in college.
+My original impulse to gravitate towards a vegan lifestyle began when I was a sophomore in college.
 I was in an African Literature class, and we were watching a West African film.
 One of the scenes showed a cow hanging from the ceiling, being torn apart while still breathing and moaning.
 This scene lasted several minutes and it shook me to my core.
 Prior to seeing that film, I had never really thought about how my food was produced.
 Why should I have?
-By the time I was born in the 80s, the system of factory farming was already well-entrenched in our society.
+By the time I was born, the system of factory farming was already well-entrenched in our society.
 Everyone at my school and in my community were omnivores, and none of us had ever been near a factory farm.
 Because I only saw the end product, I barely even made the connection that what I was eating much of the time came from the carcass of an animal.